 Mosques set up before the Ming Dynasty (1368–1644)) followed the Arabic architectural styles.
 However, during the Ming and Qing (1644–1911) dynasties, elements of traditional Chinese architecture began to be added to mosques.
 Mosques built during these periods such as Niujie Mosque in Beijing, the Great Mosque in Xian and Songjiang Mosque in Shanghai are mixtures of Chinese garden and Arabic style.

 Islam developed fast during the Qing Dynasty, and a lot of mosques were set up across the country.
 Nowadays, there are around 20,000 mosques in China.
+Below are four of the most architecturally stunning.

 Back to Muslims in China